ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 3. Imagine that I have a turtle in a variable named `myTurtle`.
 What line of code will change that turtle's y-position to 100?

-## Step 2.1: Extend your `drawA` method
+## Step 2.1: Extend your `drawA` function
-Choose one of your `drawA` (or whatever letter you used) and copy it into your `lab03letters_pair.py` file.
+Choose one of your `drawA` (or whatever letter you used) functions and copy it into your `lab03letters_pair.py` file.
 Then, modify this function as follows:

 1. Add another parameter to your `drawA` function:
 ```python